go-swagger/go-swagger/docs/use/models/schemas.md

   - `minProperties`, `maxProperties` are not supported
   - `patternProperties` and `dependencies`are not supported
   - use of `additionalItems` requires the `--skip-validation` flag (`go-openapi/validate` is strict regarding Swagger specification)
-  - JSONSchema defaults to the `"additionalProperties": true`, `go-swagger` default to ignore this.
+  - JSONSchema defaults to the `"additionalProperties": true`, `go-swagger` defaults to ignore this.
 Same for `additionalItems`.
   - use of `additionalItems` requires the `--skip-validation` flag (`go-openapi/validate` is strict regarding Swagger specification)
-  - array validations (`minItems`, etc.) are not yet supported for tuples, as of 1.0
+  - array validations (`minItems`, etc.) are not yet supported for tuples, as of v0.15
   - objects with no properties and no additional properties schema have no validation at all (e.g. passing an array is not invalid) (rendered as `interface{}`)
   - `null` JSON type: the `null` type is not supported by Swagger - use of the `x-nullable` extension makes `null` values valid
   (notice that combining the use of `required` and `x-nullable` is not fully JSONSchema compliant - see [below](#nullability))